 Use the Set System Variables dialog to set new system variable defaults.

-- From the menu, choose Tools: Set System Variables.
+- From the menu, choose Preferences: Set System Variables.

 Set System Variables Dialog